willbpayne/relational_reprojection_platform/DesignPriorities.md

 ----------

 Short-term:
+* Come up with actual uses cases and test data (keep remittances but find 2-3 more uses cases and at least one that's real).
+Will to get bikeshare station data to use here.
+Geology data.
 * Recenter existing test cases to do side by side analysis, small multiples
 * Add ability for center to have or not have data (checkbox)
 * Documentation: more of it